Save your text neck

 Let me text my assistant to make sure I’m set up for tomorrow’s board meeting.

-However, there are a few costs that might change your mind about your constant phone and tablet use.
+Unfortunately, there are costs to constant device use that might change your mind about your phone and tablet.

-Looking down at our phone, tablet, or laptop, pulls our head forward and down, which imbalances all the muscles holding up your head (ahem… text neck).
+Looking down at our phone, tablet, or laptop, pulls our head forward and down.
+This imbalances all the muscles holding up your head (ahem... text neck).
 These imbalances can cause any and all of the following:

 - neck pain